surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/creating-a-cmdlet-to-access-a-data-store.md

     Pattern      : Parameter
     ```

-5. Search the variable provider shipped with Windows PowerShell for variables that have numerical values from 0 through 9.
+5. Search the Variable provider shipped with Windows PowerShell for variables that have numerical values from 0 through 9.

     ```powershell
     select-str -Path * -Pattern "[0-9]"